ohmpi/ohmpi/doc/source/source_rst/software/operations/index.rst

 System operation
 ################

-This section details describes how to operate an OhmPi instrument.
+This section describes how to operate an OhmPi instrument.

 Contents: